sim0629/paste/README.txt

 Simply enter all the required fields and click "Install". this will create the mysql table and generate a configuration file for your settings.
+4> Edit htaccess.txt to suit your needs and rename it to .htaccess (Please read the comments in htaccess.txt carefully)

 Manual installation:
 1.1> Create a database for the pastebin.
-1.2> Add the tables to the database (paste.sql)
+1.2> Add the tables to the database (/manual/paste.sql)

-2> Edit the configuration file to suit your needs (config.php) 3> Upload all of the files to the webserver.
+2> Edit the configuration file to suit your needs (/manual/config.php) and move it to the main directory
+3> Upload all of the files to the webserver.
 4> Edit htaccess.txt to suit your needs and rename it to .htaccess (Please read the comments in htaccess.txt carefully)